runtimeverification/evm-equivalence/scripts/README.md

 Helper Scripts
 --------------

-This folder contains scripts that help with the modification or usage of the K-generated Lean code.
+This folder contains scripts that help with the modification or usage of the K-generated Lean code and other miscellaneous.

 ## `format-rewrites.py`